·

 The Great Hall & Library

 When you enter the house, the Great Hall is the first room you walk into.
 I was stunned.
 Decorated with so many portraits of the family, I had to take the video above.
-As you go through the house, past the Dinning Room, you come to the Library.
+As you go through the house, past the Dining Room, you come to the Library.

 I’ve always loved libraries in old houses.
 It gives me that feeling of home in the house.